A topic from the subject of Crystallization in Chemistry.

 Introduction

-Crystallization is a process that involves the formation of solid crystals from a liquid or gaseous solution.
-In chemical analysis, crystallization is used to purify substances, separate mixtures, and identify compounds.
-This technique is widely employed in various industries, including pharmaceuticals, food, and materials science.
+Crystallization is a process involving the formation of solid crystals from a liquid or gaseous solution.
+In chemical analysis, it's used to purify substances, separate mixtures, and identify compounds.
+This technique is widely employed in pharmaceuticals, food, and materials science.

 Basic Concepts

-Crystallization occurs when the solute concentration in a solution exceeds its solubility limit.
-As the solution cools or the solvent evaporates, the solute molecules start to come together and form small crystals.
-These crystals then grow by attracting more solute molecules from the surrounding solution.
+Crystallization occurs when a solution's solute concentration exceeds its solubility limit.
+As the solution cools or the solvent evaporates, solute molecules aggregate and form crystals.
+These crystals grow by attracting more solute molecules.

 Equipment and Techniques